Skip to content

 💡 If you don't want to manually upload invoices, please reach out to Fintech's Client Support team to explore integration options.

-1. In the My Integrations section, click Upload for the back-office system you use.
+1. In My Integrations, click Upload for the back-office system you use.
 You can have multiple back-office systems.

 2. Drag and drop the file or click the Browse Files button.
 Only 1 file can be uploaded at a time.